earthly/website/blog/_posts/2022-07-22-use-mongo-with-go.md

 ![Screenshot 2022-05-30 at 21.41.56.png](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/5cd10d31-11b6-497d-b56b-12f81cbe0818/Screenshot_2022-05-30_at_21.41.56.png)

-# Querying a MongoDB Database using Go
+## Querying a Mongodb Database Using Go

 You'll be querying your database collection for data most of the time.
 The Go MongoDB driver provides as many functionalities as MongoDB Query Language(MQL) for querying databases.

 Here's an overview of some query operations.